syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

    ~~~
    {:.prettyprint }

 5. The endpointBehaviors contain all the behaviors for an endpoint.You can link each endpoint to the respective behavior only using this name property.
-In the following code sample MvcApplication1.wcf.PivotGridServiceAspNetAjaxBehavior would point the PivotGridService class under the namespace MvcApplication1.wcf in PivotGridService.svc.cs file which is the appropriate behavior for the endpoint.
+In the following code example MvcApplication1.wcf.PivotGridServiceAspNetAjaxBehavior would point the PivotGridService class under the namespace MvcApplication1.wcf in PivotGridService.svc.cs file which is the appropriate behavior for the endpoint.

    ~~~ html